robin-a-meade/kscm-feed-processor/README.md

 Spring Boot bakes in best practices for using java in an enterprise environment.
 As such, it includes intelligent logging defaults.

-By default, Spring Boot apps using the [Logback](https://logback.qos.ch/) logging framework and configures to use a rolling file appender that gets rolled when the file reaches 10 MB.
-Seems reasonable.
+By default, Spring Boot apps using the [Logback](https://logback.qos.ch/) logging framework and configures it to use a rolling file appender that gets rolled when the file reaches 10 MB.
+We'll stick with that.

 We used the `logging.file` Spring Environment property to configure the logs to be relative to the current working directory (which, if using the _fully executable jar_ feature, gets set